autocrypt/protected-headers/draft-protected-headers.in.md

 Reverse-Copying
 ---------------

-One strategy for interpreting Protected Headers on an incoming message, is to simply ignore any Exposed Headers for which a Protected counterpart is available.
-This is often implemented as a copy operation (copying data back out of the protected payload into the main message header) within the code which takes care of parsing the message.
+One strategy for interpreting Protected Headers on an incoming message is to simply ignore any Exposed Header for which a Protected counterpart is available.
+This is often implemented as a copy operation (copying header back out of the Cryptographic Payload into the main message header) within the code which takes care of parsing the message.

-MUAs implementing this strategy should pay special attention to any user facing headers (as defined above).
-If user-facing headers are among the Exposed Headers, but missing from the Protected Header section then this strategy actually implies deleting such Exposed Headers before presenting the message to the user.
+A MUA implementing this strategy should pay special attention to any user facing headers ({{user-facing-headers}}).
+If a user-facing header is among the Exposed Headers but missing from the Protected Headers, then an MUA implementing this strategy SHOULD delete the identified Exposed Header before presenting the message to the user.

-This strategy does not risk raising false alarms about harmless deviations, but conversely it does nothing to inform the user if they are under attack.
-This strategy does successfully mitigate and thwart some attacks, including message replay attacks.
+This strategy does not risk raising a false alarm about harmless deviations, but conversely it does nothing to inform the user if they are under attack.
+This strategy does successfully mitigate and thwart some attacks, including signature replay attacks ({{signature-replay}}).

 Signature Invalidation
 ----------------------

-An alternate, complementary strategy for interpreting Protected Headers is to consider cryptographic signatures to be invalid, if the Exposed Headers deviate from their Protected counterparts.
+An alternate strategy for interpreting Protected Headers is to consider the cryptographic signature on a message to be invalid if the Exposed Headers deviate from their Protected counterparts.

 This state should be presented to the user using the same interface as other signature verification failures.

+A MUA implementing this strategy MAY want to make a special exception for the `Subject:` header, to avoid invalidating the signature on any signed and encrypted message with a confidential subject.

 The Legacy Display Part
 -----------------------

-This part is purely decorative.
+This part is purely decorative, for the benefit of any recipient using a legacy decryption-capable MUA.
 See {{no-render-legacy-display}} for details and recommendations on how to handle the Legacy Display part.

 Replying to a Message with Obscured Headers
 -------------------------------------------